bah5341/journal/journal.md

 Hour 1: Decided to stop trying to push my file to git.hub and open it in VS code since I could not figure out how to do it.
 Downloaded Anaconda and began the command line crash course.

 Hour 2-4: Worked through the command line crash course.
 At first things went great and I felt like I was really getting it! (yey) After some time I got stuck in a few places.
 I’m having a hard time getting the pushd and popd commands, but overall I think I may be starting to get it!

+Class 4

+Hour 1-3: Played around in python for a bit with looping.
+I think I'm getting it?!?!??!
+Hour 3-6: Tried very hard to figure out how to push my journal to git hub.
+It will not work and I am screaming.
+It's time to walk away from the computer.